wblachowski/logmine/README.md

                         increase the processing time.
 Note: the result output can be different compare to when run with multicores, this is expected.
-Default: False
+Default: False -o, --output-file     Name of the output JSON file.
+If not specified, nothing is saved.
+Default: None
 ```